wntrtech/lx-ui/MIGRATION.md

 LxShell `public` mode has a navbar enabled by default.
 If you want to go back to it being hidden, make sure to add `:hideNavBar="true"` to `LxShell`.

+### Layout changes

+Since we've updated styles for semantic HTML, if for some weird reason you were using `.lx-article` as your View's root element, styles will break.
+Please, use `.lx-article` only for text articles (like privacy policy, help or terms & conditions), not for interactive views.

 ## 1.3 → 1.5

 ### Namespace